dylan-mcleod/pytorch-noise/README.md

 - numpy
 - PyTorch (compiled with CUDA support)
 - cv2 (to run the examples)

-...and a CUDA toolkit, to compile the CUDA/C++ extension.
+- a CUDA toolkit, to compile the CUDA/C++ extension.